OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 - Scan process memory for occurrences of a string
 - Intercept native function calls to run your own code at function entry and exit

-Some features don't yet work on current Android devices.
-Most notably, the FRIDA Stalker—a code tracing engine based on dynamic recompilation—doesn't support ARM at the time of writing (version 7.2.0).
-Also, support for ART was only recently included, so the Dalvik runtime is still better supported.
+The FRIDA Stalker —a code tracing engine based on dynamic recompilation— is available for Android (with support for ARM64), including various enhancements, since Frida version 10.5 (https://www.frida.re/news/2017/08/25/frida-10-5-released/).
+Some features have limitted support on current Android devices, such as support for ART (https://www.frida.re/docs/android/), so it is recommended to start out with the Dalvik runtime.

 ##### Installing Frida